Swiss passport

+The Swiss passport is a biometric identity document issued by the Swiss Confederation.
+It can be ordinary or provisional, or in special cases, diplomatic or service-related.

+There is also a green Swiss passport for foreigners, issued in specific cases of necessity (foreigners without documents from their country and at the same time holders of a residence permit, stateless persons, asylum seekers, and others).

 The passport, along with the Swiss identity card allows for freedom of movement in any of the states of EFTA and the EU.
 This is because Switzerland is a member state of EFTA, and through bilateral agreements with the EU.

 History of Swiss passports

-The first Swiss passports were issued on 10 December 1915.
+The first passports to be issued in what is now Switzerland were issued in 1490, for citizens of the canton of Schwyz.
+The first Swiss passport booklets were issued on 10 December 1915.
 The characteristic red Swiss passport was created in 1959.
 Until 1985 the Swiss passport included only the national languages of the time (French, German, and Italian) as well as English.
 Romansh was added in the later Pass 85 after it was declared the fourth Swiss national language following a referendum.
 The order of the languages was then changed to German, French, Italian, Romansh, and English.

 Structure of the Swiss passport

-Later Swiss passports (Pass 03, 06, and 10) contain 40 pages (instead of the previous 32) and a data page.
+Later Swiss passports (Pass 03, 06, 10 and 22) contain 40 pages (instead of the previous 32) and a data page.
 36 pages are provided for foreign visas and official stamps.
 The first page contains the bearer signature, as well as field 11 "Official observations".
-The pages 2–3 contain translations of the field labels of the data page in 13 (Pass 03) and 26 (Pass 06 and Pass 10) languages, respectively.
+The pages 2–3 contain translations of the field labels of the data page in 13 (Pass 03) and 26 (Pass 06, 10 and 22) languages, respectively.
 Each page has a unique color pattern, as well as an incomplete Swiss cross which registers with the matching incomplete cross on the reverse side when held to light.
 On pages 8–33, the incomplete Swiss cross contains the microprinted name of a canton and the year it joined the Swiss Confederation, with the canton's coat of arms and a famous landmark in the top outer corner.

 Biometric passports

-Since 15 February 2010, non-biometric passports (Pass 03, 06, and 85) are no longer issued.
+Since 15 February 2010, non-biometric passports (Pass 03, 06 and 85) are no longer issued.

 From 1 March 2010 and according to the Schengen Agreement, Swiss passports are all biometric.
 This is required for visa-free travel to the United States.

 A new series of passport designs with increased security features was made available on 31 October 2022.